 This is a study of the form of organization, the functions, and the operations of state and local governments in the United States.
 Particular attention is given to state, county and city government in Florida.
 This course is designed to be as practical as possible and includes actual participation of county and city officials.
-Political Science 211 is not a prerequisite but is recommended.
-Open to Freshmen and Sophomores.
-Offered second semester; summer on demand.
-3 semester hours credit.
+Political Science 211 is not a prerequisite, but is recommended.
+Offered 1952-53 and alternate years.
+3 semister hours credit.